roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Container network/Use network policies.md

     ```
     vim nginx-service.yaml
-    # The following content is an example of the YAML file.
+    # The following content is an example.

     apiVersion: v1
     kind: Service